April 21, 2011

 “When I See the Blood, I Will Pass Over You”

 “For I will go through the land of Egypt on that night, and will strike down all the firstborn in the land of Egypt, both man and beast; and against all the gods of Egypt I will execute judgments–I am the LORD.
-The blood shall be a sign for you on the houses where you live; and when I see the blood I will pass over you, and no plague will befall you when I strike the land of Egypt.”
+The blood shall be a sign for you on the houses where you live; and when I see the blood I will pass over you, and no plague will befall you to destroy you when I strike the land of Egypt.”

 My friend asked me about “Pass Over” today.
 During this week of remembering the Lord Jesus as He came to His death and Resurrection, so many people do not remember or never learned the Old Testament events underlying so many New Testament practices.
 Today, let us review the basics of the Passover.

 The Passover Lamb.
 Every household in Israel was to take a male lamb, one year old, without blemish.
 At twilight, on the fourteenth day of the first month of the year, the entire congregation of Israel was to kill the lamb at twilight.
-Then, each household would take some of the blood of the lamb and sprinkle it on the two doorposts and on the lintel of the houses in which they eat it that same night, roasted with fire, and eaten with unleavened bread and bitter herbs (Exodus 12:1-8, page 105).
+Then, each household would take some of the blood of the lamb and sprinkle it on the two doorposts and on the lintel of the houses in which they eat it that same night, roasted with fire, and eaten with unleavened bread and bitter herbs (Exodus 12:1-8).

 The Passover of the Destroyer.
 God sent the destroyer to the houses of Israel that same night, at midnight.
 The LORD struck all the firstborn of the house of Egypt, from the firstborn of Pharaoh, to the firstborn of the captive in the dungeon, and all the firstborn of the cattle, and the cry of the Egyptians was great, for every home experienced death (Exodus 12:23-30).
 Because the people of Israel had followed the command of the LORD to put blood on their doorposts and lintel, no one died in those homes protected by blood of the lamb.